1and1/oneandone-cloudserver-module-ansible/README.md

 ## Support

-You are welcome to contact us with questions or comments using the **Community** section of the [ProfitBricks DevOps Central](https://devops.profitbricks.com/).
+You are welcome to contact us with questions or comments using the **Community** section of the [1&1 Cloud Community](https://www.1and1.com/cloud-community).
 Please report any feature requests or issues using GitHub issue tracker.

 * [1&1 Cloud Server API](https://cloudpanel-api.1and1.com/documentation/v1/en/documentation.html) documentation.
 * Ask a question or discuss at [1&1 Cloud Community](https://www.1and1.com/cloud-community).